 Two hours to Madagaon -Goa by in fast express trains.

 Yana is a pilgrim center located amongst the evergreen forest of the Sahyadri Mountains.
 Yana is famous for these two massive rock outcrops known as the Bhairaveshwara Shikhara and the Mohini Shikhara (“Shikhara” means “hill”).
 The huge rocks are composed of solid black, crystalline Karst limestone.
-Bhairaveshwara Shikhara is 120 metres (390 ft) in height, while the Mohini Shikhara, which is smaller, is 90 metres (300 ft) in height.
-Yana is also well known as a pilgrimage centre because of the cave temple below the Bhairaveshwara Shikhara where a Swayambhu (“self manifested”, or “that which is created by its own accord”) linga has been formed.
+Bhairaveshwara Shikhara is 120 meters (390 ft) in height, while the Mohini Shikhara, which is smaller, is 90 meters (300 ft) in height.
+Yana is also well known as a pilgrimage center because of the cave temple below the Bhairaveshwara Shikhara, where a Swayambhu (“self-manifested”, or “that which is created by its own accord”) linga has been formed.
 Water drips from the roof over the linga, adding to the sanctity of the place.
-Best time to visit: During Maha shivrathri & August to March.
+Best time to visit: During Maha Shivratri & August to March.

-Internationally Murudeshwar is a place where the ancient and the modern have come together.
-The devotee Shri R. N. Shetty, a philanthropist, has built up a temple for the devout travelers.
-249 feet high with around 21 floors waterfront tower attracts the visitors.
-Lord Shiva statue is situated on Kundagiri hill and is a famous for being the world’s second-tallest Shiva statue.
-The place is always full of visitors and the joyous visitors can pray to god and enjoy the sea down the hill.
+Internationally, Murudeshwar is a place where the ancient and the modern design of temples have come together.
+The devotee Shri R. N. Shetty, a philanthropist, has built up a temple.
+249 feet high with 21 floors waterfront tower attracts the visitors.
+Lord Shiva statue is situated on Kundagiri hill and is famous for being the world’s second-tallest Shiva statue.
+The place is always full of visitors, and the joyous visitors can pray to god and enjoy the sea down the hill.
 The town lies on the coast of the Arabian Sea and is also famous for the Murudeshwar Temple.

 Queen Chennabhairadevi of Gersoppa (under the Vijayanagara Empire) was initially credited with building the Mirjan Fort in the 16th century.
 She ruled for 54 years and also lived in the fort.
-During her reign, the port at Mirjan, which is 32 kms to the south east of Karwar, was used for shipping pepper, saltpetre and betel nut to Surat.
+During her reign, the port at Mirjan, 32 km to the southeast of Karwar, was used for shipping pepper and betel nut to Surat.
 Gersoppa, a district annexed to Bednur, was famous for the pepper exported from this region.
 Consequently, the Portuguese gave the epithet “Rani, the Pepper queen” (“Rainha de Pimenta” in Portuguese) to the Queen of Gersoppa.

 How to Reach Gokarna